Five diverse cartoon women with arms up showing breast cancer ribbons on shirts

-The Best Opportunities for Students to Volunteer in October
+The Best Causes for Student Volunteering in October

-Everyone loves seeing what national month it is, and October brings awareness to a lot of important things, from bullying prevention to breast cancer.
-Here are some ways to connect with those causes at your school.
+October brings awareness to a lot of great causes, from bullying prevention to breast cancer.
+Here are some ways to volunteer and connect as a student.

 Everyone loves seeing what national month it is, and October brings awareness to a lot of important things, from bullying prevention to breast cancer.
 It’s a great time to get involved by volunteering and fundraising at your school.
 Besides all the great causes you can support, the newness of the year has started to wear off and everything’s getting to be a bit routine—now’s the time to shake things up.
 There are plenty of ways to get involved, raise awareness, or gather donations at your school and in your community.
 Here are some easy ways to get your activist on in October.